ash-j-f/starchat/README.md

 * JavaScript AJAX calls are used to update page contents without reloading page (Chat page). https://en.wikipedia.org/wiki/Ajax_(programming)

-* the user interface features a professionally made UI using correctly implementing HTML5, CSS3 and JavaScript.
+* The user interface features a professionally made UI using correctly implementing HTML5, CSS3 and JavaScript.

 * The site has its own "site icon" (which appears in the browser tab next to the site and page title).